tinavo0305/demo-api-postman-project/README.md

 # api-postman
 ## Introduction
-This project is used to demonstate my expertise in REST API testing using Postman.
+-This project is used to demonstate my expertise in REST API testing using Postman.
-Application to use: TRELLO app
+-Application to use: TRELLO app
 Test flow:
 1.
 2.